StephenBangs/quote-server/README.md

 # Steps to create Database

-I was having an incredibly hard time getting  `cargo sqlx migrate run` to work, but this seems to:
+I was having an incredibly hard time getting  `cargo sqlx migrate run` to work, but this seems to work on the command line:

-sqlx database setup --source .\migrations\
+`sqlx database setup --source .\migrations\`

+`cargo sqlx prepare`